 Rowville Primary School Curriculum

-The 'World in which we live Inquiry' enables students undertake learning that involves content from a range of disciplines.
-The learning commences with a real world problem that fosters inquiry and embodies key concepts such as change or the environment.
-Student's engage in inquiry based learning where they identify questions, conduct purposeful investigations before communicating, reflecting and acting upon their newly acquired understandings.
+The “How the World Works Program’ enables students to undertake inquiries that involves content from a range of disciplines- History, Geography, Civics and Citizenship, Economics and Business.
+The units commence by exposing students to real world problems that foster inquiry and critical thinking.
+They embody key concepts such as change and its impact on the world.
+Students engage in an inquiry process where they identify questions and conduct purposeful investigations before communicating, reflecting and acting upon their newly acquired understandings.